top of page

 A BRIEF BIO

-I am Métis and a very proud member of the Métis Nation of Alberta.
+I am Métis and a proud member of the Métis Nation of Alberta.

-I have spent over 20 years of my adult life on 'the road,' travelling, learning and sharing in music, stories, food, culture, laughter, sorrow and all other conceivable affairs of the heart.
+I spent the first 20 years of my adult life "on the road,' travelling, working, learning and sharing in music, stories, food, culture, art, laughter, sorrow and all other conceivable affairs.

-I once danced upon the Taj Mahal in India.
+I once danced upon the Taj Mahal with my friend Julie from Quebec.

 After finishing a tour of Michelangelo's home in Tuscany, Italy, I once sat beneath an old cherry tree and ate so many cherries in one sitting that I was incapable of mobility for at least 2 hours.
 It was glorious.

-I once watched a production of Shakespeare's Macbeth, performed by a cast of Sàmi, in their language, in an ice replica of William Shakespeare's Globe theatre, which had been constructed on the banks of the River Torne in northern Sweden.
-I had met, drank and sang karaoke with the cast at the local pub in Kiruna the night before.
+I once watched a production of Shakespeare's Macbeth, performed by a cast of Sàmi actors, in their own language, in an ice replica of William Shakespeare's Globe theatre, which had been constructed on the banks of the River Torne in northern Sweden.
+I had met, drank and sang karaoke with the cast at the local pub in Kiruna the night before and they had invited me to the show; I'll never forget it.

 In a vision, I once watched the spirits of my fore-bearers dancing as shadows around the flickering flames of a funeral pyre to the aged rhythms I pounded upon the medicine drum a mentor had gifted me; a giant bald eagle from high above in its nest watched over and accepted my chants & prayers.
 I buried the darkest memories of my childhood deep in the roots of the tree in which the eagle's nest rested.

-My life has not been boring, and I will be forever grateful to have walked the path I've walked, to have met the people I've met and to have seen the things I've seen, and my journey has only just begun.
+My life has not been boring and I will be forever grateful to have walked the path I've walked.

 The first instrument I learned to play as a child was the piano.
 I adore this instrument.